makersacademy/rps-challenge/README.md

 # Unforseen Challenges

   - Ran into a merge conflict when my github had fallen behind my local repo, what a fun time.

   - Learnt that HTML5 checkbox and radio buttons do not send query strings on submit, that they must be told by JavaScript to do so.

+  - CSS took longer then expected as was using rackup wonder if could use shotgun.

 # Reflection of L.O.

   - I wanted to create a singlton of the player class.
 As the game involved a preliminary stage of entering a players name and then entering a move on a seperate form.
 I thought that the use of a singlton class for Player as well as a before filter in sinartra would mean i'd be free from global variables.
-Whilst i was able to set up the singlton class, i was unable to add values on to it ...
+Whilst i was able to set up the singlton class, i was unable to add values on to it in the way i wanted.

-  - i breifly read through layout and templating files with erb, and included a terrible style sheet that turns everything blue, just because i could :p ( I will style this nicely later but my concern was the mecahnics for this project)
+  - i breifly read through layout and templating files with erb.
+I've managed to change page titles using local variables and create a basic style sheet for everything.

   - I think i was able to effectively use stubbing and doubles with this projects until it came to the singleton part, i wasnt sure how to test wether this was set up working.....

  # still to do

-  - if i can get the singleton Pattern to work and add a move on to the Player, I can instantiate the Battle class which will output the result of the winner. (i want to do it via singleton - would be able to do if i just made battle accpet two params but thats not waht i want.)

-  - style things and check the writing reads well

-  - id like to see how to change the page title through the layouts: erb
+  - I'm unsure if i've sused the singleton correctly, id like to beable to make a player and then add the move.
+I have stored the players name then made player when also had the move.

-  - I will try to spend 30 mins refactoring the code to ensure all reads ok.
+  - refactor everything -> css, spelling mistake, code repetition, check wording of rspec test.
+I will try to spend 30 mins refactoring the code to ensure all reads ok.

 # mechanics of battle